ToddSielandPeterson/loaner-play/README.md

 ##One time startup or redeploy:

-- loader file (/init directory) will have a script to use mongorestore function.
+- loader file (/init directory) use "mongorestore" function to restore.
+It should restore into toolloaner db.

 ##Running: